-The Val Resia is situated between the Julian
+The Val Resia is situated in the region of Friuli, between the Julian

 Alps (Alpi Giulie) and the Julian Pre-Alps (Prealpi Giulie), enclosed between two mountain chains: the high crags of Monte Canin (2,587 m) and the long range of the Monti Musi (1.878 m); to the north, it borders with

 the territory of Chiusaforte, while to the south are the municipalities of